thomaskejser/modern-cmake/docs/blog.md

 Every repo root looks like this:

 - `src/` - All source files except the root level `CMakeList` lives here.
-Each library or executable has its own directory
+Each library or executable has its own directory.
 - `docs/` - Generic docs about the repo and usage examples for consumers.
-Individual projects under `src` contain docs and `README.md` targeted towards maintainers
+Individual projects under `src` contain docs and `README.md` targeted towards maintainers.
 - `extern/` - external libraries we depend on are in here.
 - `cmake/` - Custom functions live here.
-We provide a few basic ones that you might find useful
+We provide a few basic ones that you might find useful.
-- `.vscode/` - Visual Studio specific configuration
+- `.vscode/` - Visual Studio specific configuration.
-- `.idea/` - Clion specific configuration
+- `.idea/` - Clion specific configuration.

 # Root Level files

-In the root of every repo, the following files are present
+In the root of every repo, the following files are present:

 - [`README.md`](#the-root-level-readmemd)
 - [`LICENCE`](#the-license-file)